cstamas/rrf-demo/README.md

 # The Nasty Project

+General note: the "build time" is presented only for demo purposes (and makes sense only to compare them on same computer, as relative numbers).
+For those curious, this test was done on a Linux laptop using WiFi, and using direct repository URLs, no proxies/caches/MRMs involved.

 This is an example of a "nasty" project that does all wrong.

 It is a very basic project, that uses groovy-eclipse-compiler to compile